rchac/uisp-mikrotik-freeradius/README.md

     uisp_suspended
 ```
 Make sure WAN corresponds to an appropriate WAN interface list on your MikroTik Edge

-## Requirements
-- A self-hosted UISP instance (not hosted by Ubiquiti)
-- A VM to run this on, running Ubuntu Server 22.04 or more recent.
-- FreeRadius installed on the same VM
-- A MikroTik Edge Router (to block suspended IPs, do NAT)
-- 1 or more MikroTik routers acting as your DHCP server
-- MikroTik ROS on these routers can be v6 or v7

 ## Settings
 Modify configFile.py to match your network and UISP settings.